AnteDujic/pands-project2021/README.md

     plt.show()
 ```

+Both bar and pie plot are defined under the same function - *speciesPlot()*.
+First, the data grouped under Iris Species column is defined as a data for the mentioned plots. *color* is also defined for both plots. *plt.tight_layout()* was used for the bar plot to fit to the image cleanly (didn't fit by default).
+As for the pie plot, *autopct="%.1f%%"* was used to display percentages and *set_ylabel("")* to remove the y axis name, which was deemed unnecesary.

 <p float="left">
   <img src="https://github.com/AnteDujic/pands-project2021/blob/main/speciesBar.png" width="400" />
   <img src="https://github.com/AnteDujic/pands-project2021/blob/main/speciesPie.png" width="400" />
 </p>

-Both the bar and the pie plot confirm what we've seen in the data before, and it is that the 3 species of the Iris Flower are Setosa, Versicolor and Virginica and there is an equal number of each, 50.
-Each species represent 33,33% of the total number of flowers.
+Both the bar and the pie plot confirm what we've seen in the introduction and the data outputted to the *summary.txt* file.
+That is, the 3 species of the Iris Flower are Setosa, Versicolor and Virginica and there is an equal number of each - 50.
+We can also see that each species represents 33,33% of the total number of flowers.

 ### BOXPLOT